sammonius/qtc/CONTRIBUTING.md

 Now that we have finished our header, we can save a copy of it in ./src with the file extention set to .cpp to use as a template for our code.
-After saving the copy, go back to the header and add "```inline```" at the start of each function declaration. (this was only not done earlier so that you wouldn't have to undo it in the C++ copy).
+After saving the copy, go back to the header and add "```static inline```" at the start of each function declaration. (this was only not done earlier so that you wouldn't have to undo it in the C++ copy).

 # C++